gbit-is/Chiron-klipper-config-stock-/README.md

 # Chiron-klipper-config-stock

-A basic config for a stock anycubic chiron to use klipper.
+A basic config for a stock anycubic chiron to use klipper. (stock except it has a 0.6 nozzle)

 As of writing this, this config is running on:
 - klipper v0.11.0-148